futuremed-ru/covid/lungs-covid-19-classifier/README.md

 ## Training
 DenseNet-121 was choosed as a backbone for the model.
 We used pretrained on ChestXRay-14 model for weight initialization.
-Working with medical images it's absolutely crucial to make sure that different images of one patient won't get into training/validation/test sets.
+Working with medical images it's crucial to make sure that different images of one patient won't get into training/validation/test sets.
 To address this issue and due to the scarsity of COVID-19 images, 10-fold cross-validation over *patients* was used for training.
 Data augmentations used for training:
 * Random rotate (<15°),